claudiordgz/udacity--data-structures-and-algorithms/P1/explanation_1.md

 It is very important not to do any form of looping in our `OrderedDict`.

 Right now we keep two dictionaries, one for the order and another for the cache.
 We can extend our `OrderedDict` to also track the value.
 There is a collection we could use already in Python doing `from collections import OrderedDict`.
 Using `OrderedDict` is good practice and supports regular `Dictionary` operations.
-These optimizations reduce our memory worst case to `O(capacity)` and our operations to `O(1)`.
+These optimizations reduce our space complexity worst case to `O(capacity)` and our operation's time complexity to `O(1)`.